LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Results

 \subsection{In-Orbit Results}

 In the following, we present the in-orbit experiments conducted with the InnoCube nanosatellite.
-We first demonstrate the effect of the reaction wheels becoming trapped within a narrow rotation speed interval and illustrate a representative inertial pointing maneuver in the presence of RW dead time.
-Subsequently, we discuss two sets of experiments comparing the AI-based attitude controller with the classical PD controller currently implemented onboard InnoCube.
-The first experiment consists of repeated executions of an identical rotational maneuver, while the second experiment evaluates the tracking performance for a predefined sequence of attitudes.
-The maneuver telemetry data (including the Data of the first base-agent maneuver from Figure~\ref{fig:attitude_euler_30.10.2025_10.40-10.50}) was captured at a sampling frequency of 0.5 Hz and is available in the GitHub repository at \url{https://github.com/kdjebko/lelar-in-orbit-data} as obtained via export from the InnoCube mission's Grafana dashboard.
+We first demonstrate the effect of the RWs becoming trapped within a narrow rotation speed interval and illustrate a representative inertial pointing maneuver in the presence of RW dead time.
+Subsequently, we discuss two sets of experiments presenting the LeLaR flight-agent's in-orbit performance.
+We provide a reference using the corresponding simulated maneuvers and the in-orbit performance of the classical PD controller currently implemented on-board InnoCube.
+The first set of experiments consists of repeated executions of an identical maneuver, whereas the second experiment evaluates the performance for a predefined sequence of attitudes.
+The maneuver telemetry data (including the data of the first base-agent maneuver from Fig.~\ref{fig:maneuver_30.10.2025_10.40-10.50}) were captured at a sampling frequency of 0.5 Hz and are available in the GitHub repository at \url{https://github.com/kdjebko/lelar-in-orbit-data} as obtained via export from the InnoCube mission's Grafana dashboard.

 The experimental results are assessed using steady-state performance metrics.
 This choice is motivated by the limited observability and repeatability of transient dynamics in the in-orbit environment, which are strongly influenced by unmodeled disturbances, actuator nonlinearities, and timing uncertainties, especially given the limited number of experiments that can be performed in-orbit.
-In contrast, steady-state behavior provides a robust and comparable measure of control performance, directly reflecting pointing accuracy and enabling a meaningful comparison between controllers in the presence of the aforementioned deviations and disturbances.
+In contrast, steady-state behavior provides a robust and comparable measure of control performance, directly reflecting pointing accuracy and enabling a meaningful performance quantification in the presence of the aforementioned deviations and disturbances.